-Our ref Your ref Enguines John Falton Name and address: Reset Form Queensland Government Please sign and return the following enclosed documents: 1.
-Duplicate of this letter 2.
-Deed of Indemnity.
-Should you have any questions regarding this, please contact me Department of Transport and Main Roads Gladstone office on 4971 5200.
-Yours faithfully Date: (A) Dear Captain/Madam/Sir, 6161 Deed of Indemnity - Port of Gladste Vessel one Escort Tugs All Liquefied Natural Gas (LNG) vess els loading cargo in the Port of Glads John Fallen two escort tugs which will be tethered in tandem when entering and departing the harbour.
-The process of
+Print Form Reset Form Please sign and return the following enclosed documents: Your ref Enquiries John Fatton Queensland Duplicate of this letter Deed of Indemnity.
+Name and address: Government Should you have any questions regarding this, please contact me a Department of Transport and Main Roads Gladstone office on 4971 5200.
+Yours faithfully Date: Dear Captain/Madam/Sir, Deed of Indemnity - Port of Gladstone Escort Tugs 7.11 Vessel

+All Liquefied Natural Gas (LNG) vessels loading cargo in the Port of Gladstone will be required to connect two escort tugs which will be tethered in tandem when entering and departing the harbour.
+The process of Tethered Escort Towage (TET) has been extensively simulated to prove the feasibility of the operation in the Port of Gladstone.
+Tugs specifically designed for the task will be utilised for escort towage.